-What’s better, skin cycling can be appropriate for anyone, at any age, with any skin type or skin concerns.
-However, you may need to customize the routine somewhat – some opt for a five night cycle with an extra recovery night between the exfoliation and retinol nights.
+What’s better, Dr. Whitney Bowe skin cycling can be appropriate for anyone, at any age, with any skin type or skin concerns.
+However, you may need to customize the skin cycling routine somewhat – some opt for a five-night cycle with an extra recovery night between the exfoliation and retinol nights.

 This skincare trend has brought softer skin to many practitioners.
 Skin cycling is also a great technique for keeping your skin hydrated during the drying winter months.
 What’s better is this program is Advanced Dermatology approved.
 If you are interested in doing more to protect and rejuvenate your skin, book a virtual or in-person consultation with one of our top-rated dermatologists.